cs411-alawini/sp23-cs411-team069-TrendTube/doc/ProjectProposal.md

 different countries, and it includes information such as view count, trending date, likes, dislikes, and tags.
 We will get the data from the staff-selected list of data sets, which is from Kaggle.

+## Functionality

+Functionally, our application will allow users to create different playlists of trending videos.
+The users can update their playlists by adding and removing specified videos.
+Furthermore, they can search for videos by using the search bar, and they can order the results by using a drop-down with various different filters.